openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 ### Risks and Mitigations

-Risk: If etcd were to be made active on both peers during a network split, divergent datasets would be created
+1. Risk: If etcd were to be made active on both peers during a network split, divergent datasets would be created
-Mitigation: RHEL-HA requires fencing of a presumed dead peer before restarting etcd as a cluster of one
+   1. Mitigation: RHEL-HA requires fencing of a presumed dead peer before restarting etcd as a cluster of one
-Mitigation: Peers remain inert (unable to fence peers, or start cri-o, kubelet, or etcd) after rebooting until they can contact their peer
+   1. Mitigation: Peers remain inert (unable to fence peers, or start cri-o, kubelet, or etcd) after rebooting until they can contact their peer

-Risk: Multiple entities (RHEL-HA, CEO) attempting to manage etcd membership would cause an internal split-brain
+1. Risk: Multiple entities (RHEL-HA, CEO) attempting to manage etcd membership would cause an internal split-brain
-Mitigation: The CEO will run in a mode that does manage not etcd membership
+   1. Mitigation: The CEO will run in a mode that does manage not etcd membership

-Risk: Rebooting the surviving peer would require human intervention before the cluster starts, increasing downtime and creating an admin burden at remote sites
+1. Risk: Rebooting the surviving peer would require human intervention before the cluster starts, increasing downtime and creating an admin burden at remote sites
-Mitigation: Lifecycle events, such as upgrades and applying new MachineConfigs, are not permitted in a single-node degraded state
+   1. Mitigation: Lifecycle events, such as upgrades and applying new `MachineConfig`s, are not permitted in a single-node degraded state
-Mitigation: Usage of the MCO Admin Defined Node Disruption [feature](https://github.com/openshift/enhancements/pull/1525) will futher reduce the need for reboots.
+   1. Mitigation: Usage of the MCO Admin Defined Node Disruption [feature](https://github.com/openshift/enhancements/pull/1525) will futher reduce the need for reboots.
-Mitigation: The node will be reachable via SSH and the confirmation can be scripted
+   1. Mitigation: The node will be reachable via SSH and the confirmation can be scripted
-Mitigation: It may be possible to identify scenarios where, for a known hardware topology, it is safe to allow the node to proceed automatically.
+   1. Mitigation: It may be possible to identify scenarios where, for a known hardware topology, it is safe to allow the node to proceed automatically.

-Risk: We may not succeed in identifying all the reasons a node will reboot
+1. Risk: We may not succeed in identifying all the reasons a node will reboot
-Mitigation: ... testing? ...
+   1. Mitigation: ... testing? ...

-Risk: This new platform will have a unique installation flow
+1. Risk: This new platform will have a unique installation flow
-Mitigation: ...
+   1. Mitigation: ...
 CI ...